hsaghir/hsaghir.github.io/src/content/posts/2017-01-09-incarnations-graphs-dynamic-programming.md

 ---

 *This is an old note from 2017, lightly polished.
-I am publishing it now because the pattern has only gotten more useful — transformers, diffusion models, and modern probabilistic programming frameworks all live or die by it.*
+I am publishing it now because the pattern has only gotten more useful, transformers, diffusion models, and modern probabilistic programming frameworks all live or die by it.*